 It stands four inches tall and weighs about four ounces (116g).
 Once folded, the camera can easily slide into one’s pocket, thus explaining its name.

 Sitting on a three-axis gimbal, the camera has a 1/2.3-inch sensor that can take 12MP photographs and record 4K videos up to 60fps at 100Mbps in stunning detail.
 If you shoot in 4K at 30fps, the battery can last up to two hours.

 As short videos and live streaming are sweeping the world, the Osmo Pocket is likely to grab a good chunk of the market share.

 “While trying out the Osmo Pocket, it occurred to me that I can shoot vlogs as a part-time job.
-With this device, all I need to do is to press the button,” said Xingyou Shen, a tech reviewer.
+With this device, all I need to do is to press a button,” said Xingyou Shen, a tech reviewer.

-Compared to the previous Osmo series which needed mobile phones for their display screens, the Pocket has a 1-inch integrated touch screen.
+Compared to the previous Osmo series which needed mobile phones for their display screens, the Osmo Pocket has a 1-inch integrated touch screen.
 Users can have fun recording while using their phones for messaging or making phone calls.
 They can also plug their phones into a modular port on the Osmo Pocket for a bigger screen and more controls with DJI’s app.

 “Osmo Pocket is a portable personal camera crew and we can’t wait to see how people use it to capture their stories and share them with the world,” Luo said.